Integrated Members (PhD)

 Master and PhD in Linguistics (Lexicology – Lexicography – Terminology) at the School of Social Sciences and Humanities of the Universidade NOVA de Lisboa, graduated in Romance Philology at the Faculty of Letters of the University of Liège (Belgium).
 Researcher in the area of terminology and legal translation and teaching/learning French Foreign Language, particularly in its specialized aspect.
 French language lecturer at the universities of Bologna and Ferrara (Italy) (1995-1997), at the Faculty of Letters, University of Lisbon (1997-2001) and at the Faculty of Social and Human Sciences, New University of Lisbon (2001-2013).
 Invited assistant at the Superior School of Education, Polytechnic Institute of Santarém (2010-2013).
 She is currently invited assistant professor at the School of Social Sciences and Humanities of the Universidade NOVA de Lisboa, teaching didactics of French, translation and French language.

-Doctor in Linguistics and integrated member of the Linguistics Research Center of NOVA, Susana Duarte Martins teaches Portuguese Language and Culture for Foreigners at NOVA FCSH.
-Currently, she is coordinating the project “TERMVEST – The Clothing Terminology: European Portuguese version“, in partnership with the Federal University of Rio de Janeiro.
-She was a linguist project manager in an international company, with which she continues to cooperate as a linguist.
-She performs research work in the areas of Lexicology, Lexicography, and Terminology, foreign language, and language for specific purposes teaching as well as Phonetics and Text-To-Speech technologies.
+Susana Duarte Martins is an assistant professor with a PhD in Linguistics and an integrated researcher at the Linguistics Research Center of NOVA University of Lisbon.
+She teaches Portuguese Language and Culture for Foreigners at the same university (NOVA FCSH) and collaborates in the assessment and implementation of the CAPLE (Centre for Evaluation of Portuguese as a Foreign Language) exams.
+Currently, she is coordinating the project “TERMVEST – The Clothing Terminology: European Portuguese version”, in partnership with the Federal University of Rio de Janeiro.
+As a linguist project manager for an international company, she has worked with issues of Portuguese Phonology and Text-To-Speech technologies.
+Susana performs research work in the areas of lexicology, lexicography, and terminology, foreign language and language for specific purposes teaching and learning.
 Besides linguistic proofreading, she has experience and training in creative writing, screenwriting, and journalism.
-She was a teacher of Portuguese L1 and Portuguese L2 for the Ministry of Education.
+She is a former Portuguese L1 and L2 teacher for the Portuguese Ministry of Education.

 Holds a PhD in Linguistics – Lexicology, Lexicography and Terminology – from the NOVA University Lisbon, and in Sciences de l’Information et de la Communication by the Université Savoie Mont Blanc (cotutelle programme).
 She has collaborated with the Linguistics Center of NOVA University Lisbon as a Doctoral Fellow, within the Knowledge, Representation and Use (KRUse) programme, granted by the Fundação para a Ciência e Tecnologia (FCT) of the Ministry of Science, Technology and Higher Education (MCTS), and at the Laboratoire d’Informatique, Systèmes, Traitement de l’Information et de la Connaissance (USMB).
 She is currently a researcher within the Lexicology, Lexicography and Terminology (LLT) group.
 She is also a member of IPQ’s CT 221 Terminologia, Língua e Linguagens and of ISO TC 37, Language and Terminology.
 Her research interests focus on terminology, ontologies, lexicography, and corpus linguistics.